The Late Show with Stephen Colbert: Cancellation controversy

 Journalist Bill Carter, a long-time observer of the late-night television industry, acknowledged that advertising revenue for late-night television had diminished over the previous years for all networks, noting that NBC had cut costs by reducing production of the Tonight Show to four nights a week and cut the budget of Late Night, but observed that "CBS did not try any of those cost-saving moves—or any cost-saving moves at all.
 It simply cut off the franchise at the neck", despite the fact that the Late Show was number one in its time slot.
-Carter compared the cancellation to CBS' cancellation of the successful Smothers Brothers Comedy Hour in 1969 due to pressure from the Johnson administration.
+Carter compared the cancellation to CBS's cancellation of the successful Smothers Brothers Comedy Hour in 1969 due to pressure from the Johnson administration.

-Despite being number one in its timeslot, Late Show was reportedly losing the network money due to high costs and audience fragmentation, digital competition, and falling ad revenue for network and late-night shows generally – ad revenue for network late-night talk shows collectively dropped 50% from $439 million in 2018 to $220 million in 2024.
-The cancellation was also described as a "casualty of the merger" of Paramount and Skydance, both as companies try to cut costs prior to a merger and the need for regulatory approval from the Trump administration.
-Skydance CEO David Ellison is the son of billionaire Larry Ellison, who is a friend and supporter of Donald Trump.
-Washington Post columnists Emily Yahr and Geoff Edgers elaborated on audience fragmentation, mentioning that due to the social media era, late-night television was no longer appointment viewing for many people, and personalities and celebrities that had made names for themselves via newer media outlets became more influential.
-Two months after the cancellation, Colbert told GQ, "I think we’re the first number one show to ever get canceled."
+In his first public remarks following the Skydance-Paramount merger's closing, Cheeks suggested that the end of After Midnight in March 2025 helped lead to the cancellation decision, although executives declined to confirm the show's exact financial losses.
+Incoming Paramount Skydance executive Jeff Shell stated that 80 percent of the viewership was now on YouTube with lower ad rates.
+The New York Times reported that Paramount Chair Shari Redstone was not consulted about the decision, and that the show's financial issues had been discussed in board meetings over the previous year.
+In September 2025, Redstone added that late night programming "was financially not viable, it had been that way for a long time."
+The cancellation was also cited during an investigation of the merger by House Democrats in August 2025.